amaatouq/netwise/app/README.md

 ## Experiment development

-Netwise was built with the experiement developer in mind.
-The `core` of Netwise has been seperated from the `game`.
+Empirica was built with the experiement developer in mind.
+The `core` of Empirica has been seperated from the `experiment`.
 The folder structure reflects this organization method.

 To develop a new game, you will only be interested in a couple of folders:

 * imports/game
 * public/game

-All other folders contain `core` Netwise code, which you should not need to change in the vast majority of cases.
+All other folders contain `core` Empirica code, which you should not need to change in the vast majority of cases.

 ## Running locally